 - Tortuga Carry-On Backpack: This nifty bag carries like a backpack but opens like a suitcase, making it the perfect in-between for when you’re not quite a backpacker, not quite a suitcase….er?
 The bag is basically like a big rectangle that opens exactly the way a suitcase does, allowing for A TON of space.
 When we bring this bag, Jeremy and I can actually combine our stuff together, making this our favorite weekend trip or short getaway carry-on bag!

 - Backpacking Backpacks: When we hit the road for our year-long honeymoon, we packed everything we needed into one giant, heavy backpack each!
-Lia carried the Gregory Jade 45L and Jeremy lugged around this Deuter 50+10L.
-We still carry those bags with us when we’ll be backpacking for a month or longer – or going hiking backpacking.
+Lia carried the this backpack and Jeremy lugged around this backpack.
+We still carry those bags with us when we’ll be backpacking for a month or longer – or going on overnight hiking trips

 So now that you know all of our travel secrets, what questions do you have about our favorite gear or what we do/don’t recommend?
 Do you use any of the items on this list on your trips, too?
 Drop us a comment below!

 Psst: Looking for more travel tips?
 Check out some of our other posts to help you plan your next trip!

 - 25 Essentials for Cold Weather Travel: Winter Travel Packing List